 At this stage, move the pot to it’s final location so it doesn’t break your back to move it after being watered.
-To maximize space, plant taller, climbing plants along the back such as pole beans, peas, vining tomatoes, cucumbers, sunflowers, etc. Plant the front in herbs, greens, or flowers such as calendula, nasturtium, and marigold.
-Place the container against a wall or fence where you can provide some kind of support for the tall crops to grow up.
+To maximize space, plant taller, climbing plants along the back such as pole beans, peas, vining tomatoes, cucumbers, amaranth, sunflowers, etc. Plant the front or edges in herbs, greens, or edible flowers such as calendula, nasturtium, and marigold.
+If you want something ornamental, trailing flowers such as alyssum, lobelia, or forget-me-nots will help conceal the container once established.
+Place the container against a sunny wall or fence where you can provide some kind of support for the tall crops to grow up.

 Water the container by soaking the soil medium thoroughly until water begins to come out the overflow holes on the sides.
 In the future you can either water the soil this way, or fill the reservoir through the pvc tube.
 Keep the pvc pipe at the front where you can easily access it and fit it with a hose.

 These simple, cheap, re-purposed containers aren’t exactly pretty, but they are very functional.
 I made a few additional ones out of 5 gallon buckets that also worked great.
-If you want to make them more attractive you can always build a wooden box around them, or make them out of a different vessel (vintage wash basin perhaps?).
-With some trailing flowers like nasturtium, forget-me-nots, and alyssum, the containers were well disguised within a month.
-If you are looking for some inspiration on what to plant, below are three good combinations of annuals to try.
+If you want to make them more attractive you can always build a wooden box around them.
+Larger containers such as a 55 gallon barrel could make a great container for a dwarf fruit tree.
+Even old bathtubs, hot tubs, whatever free watertight vessels you can get your hands on can be adapted to use this concept.

-Next year I will be transitioning these containers to maypop, or northern passionfruit – a perennial that can grow up to 20 feet in a season and dies back to the roots each winter.
-I’m looking forward to sub-tropical fruits and flowers right outside our windows!
-If you have ground space outside your south windows, it opens up a lot of possibilities for other shading perennials, such as hops, honeysuckle, grape, and kiwi, as these either die back or drop their leaves so as to not block your winter sun.
+If you have ground space outside your south windows, it opens up a lot of possibilities for other shading perennials, such as hops, honeysuckle, maypop, grape, and kiwi, as these either die back or drop their leaves so as to not block your winter sun.
 Having a comfortable living space and somewhere to retreat during summer heat waves is essential.
 Make shade while the sun shines!

 Enjoy the planning and dreaming of spring.
 Let me know if you try this project and how it goes.
 Happy Gardening!